mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 Displays the preview properties for the currently-selected thumbnail.
 Set the preview geometry, size, background, rotation behavior.

 #### ![images/floatthumbnail.png](images/floatthumbnail.png) Float
-Floats the preview image in a re-sizable window.
+Floats the preview image in a resizable window.

 #### Thumbnails